 Athletes need to be aware of the prohibited status of any medication they are taking, whether it be an over-the-counter or prescription medication.
-The easiest way to understand your medication is to use USADA’s Global DRO tool, where generic and name brand products, or specific medications, can be searched.
+The easiest way to understand your medication is to use USADA’s Global DRO tool, where generic and name brand products, or specific medications or ingredients, can be searched.
 Results will yield information including the in- and out-of-competition status, any threshold information, as well as sport-specific information for those substances prohibited only in certain sports.

 Athletes or their support team can also speak to an expert by phone during business hours by calling Athlete Express at (719) 785-2000.

-If and when a medication is prohibited, athletes may choose to stop taking or replace the medication with a non-prohibited substance or explore the Therapeutic Use Exemption process.
+If and when a medication is prohibited, athletes may choose to stop taking or replace the medication with a non-prohibited substance, or explore the Therapeutic Use Exemption process.